robren/dotfiles/install-notes.md

 # Installation  Notes

+First one should git clone my dotfiles repo then execute the stow command as described in the README.md

 The steps outlined in the code blocks can be and should, converted into a a setup shell script, to speed up getting a new environemnt.
 This serves as a template to building the zsh plugin portion of that script

 ```bash
 sudo apt update